Skip to main content

 The streams in the example provide different kinds of information that can refer to the same service.

 ❝ How do I take advantage of that to create meaningful SLOs?
-And more specifically, can I use percentiles as an SLI? ❞
+And more specifically, can I use percentiles as SLIs? ❞

 In other words, if you can define a threshold that distinguishes good events from bad events based on the provided SLI, you can create a meaningful SLO.

-Nobl9 supports the Occurrences and Time Slices SLO calculation methods.
-Using aggregations as an input stream is allowed for both calculation methods.
+Nobl9 supports the Occurrences and Time slices error budget calculation methods.
+Using aggregations as an input stream is allowed for both budgeting methods.

-However, the Time Slices method with aggregated SLI provides the maximum clarity since the incoming data is already grouped in a series of events.
+However, for aggregated SLIs, Time slices provides the maximum clarity since the incoming data is already grouped in a series of events.
 At the same time, the overall calculations are based on the time function.
 This way, the key is determining whether a minute is good or bad based on the incoming aggregation.